intake/intake/docs/source/data-packages.rst

 Making Data Packages
 ====================

-Combined with the `Conda Package Manger <https://conda.io/docs/>`_, Intake makes it possible to create *data packages* which can be installed and upgraded just like software packages.
+Combined with the `Conda Package Manger <https://conda.io/docs/>`_, Intake makes it possible to create :term:`Data packages` which can be installed and upgraded just like software packages.
 This offers several advantages:

   * Distributing Catalogs and Drivers becomes as easy as ``conda install``
   * Data packages can be versioned, improving reproducibility in some cases